T7-Components/utils/README.md

 ### `utils.unique`

 This generates a unique string.
-It can be helpful when attempting to have a matching `<label for="…">` and `<input id="…">` where the actual value doesn't matter, as long as the two are correlated for accessibility.
+It can be helpful when attempting to have a matching `<label for="…">` and `<input id="…">` where the actual string doesn't matter, as long as the two are correlated for accessibility.

 ```
 render () {